 Kathy Ward, BSN, RN, ACM, CCM is a professional registered nurse with 34 years of experience as a manager, case manager, educator, and staff nurse.
 Since 2003, she has worked in the Care Management Department of Johns Hopkins Bayview Medical Center, where she is responsible for the assessment, coordination, and discharge planning of patients with complex medical cases.

 She previously worked for United Healthcare, Americhoice; Helix Home Health and Hospice Services, and St. Agnes Health Care.

 She holds a BS in Nursing from Notre Dame of Maryland and a diploma in Nursing from Union Memorial Hospital School of Nursing.
 She has been certified by the Commission for Case Manager Certification, and the American Case Management Association.

 Russ Montgomery, PhD, has been a member of the Chase Brexton Board of Directors since 2019 and currently serves as Treasurer.
-He is the Director of Health Economics and Market Access for North America at Ambu, a Danish medical technology company.
-In this role, Montgomery is responsible for research on health care costs and patient outcomes and health policy analysis and advocacy.
+He is a Director of Policy at Gilead Sciences, with responsibility for analysis of policies related to health care value in health systems across the globe.